 Awards Gala Dinner

-The Winners of the AFR Higher Education Awards will be announced and honoured at a sumptuous Gala Dinner, presented by UniSuper, on Tuesday 28th August.
-The Gala will take place at the Grand Hyatt, Melbourne.
+The winners of the AFR Higher Education Awards will be announced and honoured at a sumptuous Gala Dinner, presented by UniSuper, on Tuesday 27th August 2019.
+The Gala will take place at the Hilton Brisbane.

 The evening will commence with a drinks reception, followed by dinner and the presentation of the AFR Higher Education Awards.
 The dress code is cocktail/business attire.